Absolute Poverty Definition

 For many, it is incredibly difficult to move to where jobs are more plentiful, particularly in older age.
 In many cases, we see people living in absolute poverty due to the absence of jobs.
 Unable or unwilling to move, they are left to face an existence with a souless local economy.

 Even in small scale conflicts in Africa, wars led to plunder and destruction.
-For instance, natural resources are depleted and irrecoverable as property rights are abused or are non-existant.
+For example, natural resources are depleted and become irrecoverable as property rights are abused or are non-existant.
 This leads a nations people with little in the way of natural resources or a source of income.
 The very source by which they could achieve a sustainable source of income has been destroyed through years of war and plunder.

 6. Poor Education

 A nation that is poorly educated is unable to read or write, so communication becomes that much more difficult.
 Even in nations with a good educational system such as the US, over 4 percent of the population cannot read or write.